golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/testing-golem-image.md

 Once you're done debugging or want to restart the VM, press `Ctrl+D` while in the debugger prompt.

 Having issues?
-Make sure to take a look at our [VM runtime FAQ](/docs/creators/javascript/guides/golem-images-faq).
+Make sure to take a look at our: [VM runtime FAQ](/docs/creators/javascript/guides/golem-images-faq).

 ## Summary